Do You Ever Wear Turtlenecks in the Summer?

 Photo courtesy of Kelly Dawson

 I own a lot of turtlenecks.
 Probably too many, given the fact that I live in Los Angeles and I’m not actually Diane Keaton (or Nora Ephron, depending on your pop culture prowess).
-My dad likes to poke fun at me for this sartorial choice, particularly if I decide to wear a tank top version with shorts and sandals on a sunny day.
+My dad likes to poke fun at me for this sartorial choice, particularly if I decide to wear a tank top version on a sunny day.

 “Oh, is your neck cold?,” he’ll ask and laugh.